Near-optimal Algorithms for Stochastic Online Bin Packing: Introduction

 \section{Introduction}

 Bin Packing (BP) is a fundamental NP-hard combinatorial optimization problem.
-In BP, we are given a set of items $I:=(x_1, x_2, \dots, x_n)$ with their associated weights (also called sizes) $x_i$'s in $(0,1]$ and the goal is to partition them into the minimum number of sets (bins) such that the total weight of each set is at most 1.
+In BP, we are given a set $I$ of $n$ items where the $i\Th$ item has weight (also called size) $x_i\in(0,1]$ and the goal is to partition $I$ into the minimum number of sets (bins) such that the total weight of each set is at most 1.
 The problem has numerous applications in logistics, scheduling, cutting stock, etc. \cite{coffman2013bin}.
 Theoretically, bin packing has been the cornerstone for approximation and online algorithms and the study of the problem has led to the development of several interesting techniques \cite{KarmarkarK82,VegaL81,lee-lee}.